JeromeGsq/flutter_localization_l10n_intl/README.md

 ===============
 **Pros:**
 - Support multiple language/country configurations (ex: `en-GB` and `en-US`)
-- You can take advantage of the advantage of `*.arb` files and their configuration
+- You can take advantage `*.arb` files and their configuration

 **Cons:**
 - Work only with `*.arb` files